Tabooabr/105SRE_Cloud_Computing_AWS/README.md

 - Enable CPU virtualisation in your bios
 - In windows features turn on Hyper-Visor

-- Installation instructions
+Installation instructions:

-Download and install docker hub
+- Download and install docker hub
-Should get messege asking you to install WLS2 (windows linux subsystem) Log-in to docker hub
+- Should get messege asking you to install WLS2 (windows linux subsystem)
+- Log-in to docker hub
 ---
 ## Docker Commands: ##
 Docker commands: